kmkinnaird/SDS220-fall2021/syllabus/assignments.md

 ## Labs

 The labs are designed to be completed in class with some work out of class to practice the ideas from the pre-lab assignments.
-These are due on **Fridays at 10am** unless otherwise noted on the Detailed Course Schedule.
+Pre-labs are due **before the start of lab on Thursdays**.
+Labs are due on **Fridays at 10am** unless otherwise noted on the Detailed Course Schedule.

 ## Projects